Natasha Parry: Early life

 Born in London, Parry was the daughter of the Anglo-Greek film director Gordon Parry and his Russian wife.
 (Some sources say Gordon Parry was her stepfather.)

 Stage

 Parry made her stage debut at age 12 in The Wingless Victory.
 At 14, she was in A Midsummer Night's Dream, and later she played in Big Ben and Bless the Bride.
 On Broadway she appeared in The Fighting Cock (1959–1960).
 Toward the end of her career, she was in The Tragedy of Hamlet at the Young Vic in London.

 Film

 Parry made her screen debut in Dance Hall (1950).
 She appeared in many of her husband's productions including a live American television version of King Lear (1953) opposite Orson Welles, in Anouilh's The Fighting Cock with Rex Harrison, Meetings with Remarkable Men, The Cherry Orchard, and Happy Days.

 Personal life

-Parry was out from performing for a year after contracting tuberculosis in 1952.
+Parry stopped performing for a year after contracting tuberculosis in 1952.